joealden/corum-docs/src/development/2-structure/3-client.md

 known as 'Single File Components'.
 (SFCs) These files allow you to declaratively write a components markup (HTML), logic (JavaScript) and styling (CSS).
 This provides excellent DX as you only have to view a single file to understand the entire component.
-This is an abstraction that React doesn't provide, as it one of the contributing factors to why I prefer Vue over React.
+This is an abstraction that React doesn't provide, and is one of the contributing factors to why I prefer Vue over React.

 When I started developing the client side of Corum, I actually started using